 Things To Do While You’re Still Sentient

-- are not so young anymore, but…
+- you’re not so young anymore, but…

-- your mental faculties are fully intact
+- your mental faculties remain intact.

-The easiest and most cost-efficient way to do that is to put all of your retirement assets into a single target date fund.
-For your taxable assets, something similar such as a balanced fund is sensible, or a slightly more complicated simple three-fund portfolio of an equity index fund, a bond index fund, and a money market fund.
+The easiest way to do that is to put all of your retirement assets into a single target date fund.
+For your taxable assets, something similar such as a balanced fund is sensible, or a slightly more complicated three fund portfolio of an equity index fund, a bond index fund, and a money market fund.
 Chose a low-cost option; these funds are well-diversified already so you don’t need to fuss about that.
 Be mindful in setting your asset allocation and then leave it alone and find something else to fret about.
-You can read more about investing in my Ten Commandments.
+And, if you spend your mornings watching CNBC, go for a walk instead.

-2. Simplify your financial accounts.
+1b.
+Simplify your financial accounts.

-You also have no need for multiple bank accounts so just have one and link it to your investment account.
+There’s no need for multiple bank accounts so just have one and link it to your investment account.
 If you transfer money to your checking account each month, automate that process so it just shows up on the first of the month without you doing anything.

 If you’re receiving RMDs from an IRA, take the full year distribution each January, withhold taxes, and electronically transfer the funds to either your taxable investment account or your bank account.
 Instruct your financial firm to do this automatically every year.
+Now, with all your free time, put on knee and elbow braces and go make a racket with the rest of the early morning oldtimers pickleball crowd.

-4. Be careful about your cyber-security.
+5. Be vigilant about your cyber-security.

 - Ensure that your email and your financial account passwords are unique.
 These login credentials are critical to your financial health and should be safeguarded and not reused.